 - Do not assume every returning-player guide reflects the current DLC catalog.

-- Check current Steam and Paradox store prices, bundles, subscription terms, and regional availability.
+- Check the current Steam and Paradox store pages before buying because prices, bundles, and subscription terms can change.

-- Update internal links to the Stellaris hub, economy guide, and ship design guide after import.
+- Use the Stellaris hub, economy guide, and ship design guide before spending money on systems you have not tried yet.

 Best Stellaris DLC FAQ